cryptographic provenance · App Intents · MCP

 native

-For non-code folders, Pedigree now records signed revision snapshots, signed ref movement, and explicit conflict records without requiring a .git directory.
+For non-code folders, MadeMark records signed revision snapshots, signed ref movement, working-tree status, revision diffs, local restore operations, and explicit conflict records without requiring a .git directory.

 boundary

-Pedigree does not claim Git checkout, remotes, branch negotiation, rebasing, packfiles, or CI ecosystem replacement.
-Git remains the right tool for source-code collaboration.
+MadeMark does not claim native fetch, push, pull, branch negotiation, rebasing, packfiles, or CI ecosystem replacement.
+Git remains the right tool for source-code collaboration and developer remotes.

-The product boundary is deliberate: Git describes developer source history; Pedigree records verifiable chain-of-custody around files, approvals, evidence, secure shares, native business-file revisions, and proof export.
-A verifier can inspect Git-related activity as attributed events without trusting Git as Pedigree’s storage layer.
+The product boundary is deliberate: Git describes developer source history; MadeMark records verifiable chain-of-custody around files, approvals, evidence, secure shares, native folder revisions, and proof export.
+A verifier can inspect Git-related activity as attributed events without trusting Git as MadeMark’s storage layer.

 04 · cryptography